Hi there, friends!

 The ones I use are the Eneloop from Panasonic.

 I am always updating my cards and buying the fastest ones available.
-It’s a personal preference, but I only buy 32GB.
-I don’t know, in my mind it’s a way to keep it safe… if one of my cards suddenly stops working, at least I will not lose all the images from the day, since shooting on a 32GB forces me to keep changing them often.
+It’s a personal preference, but I only buy 32GB SD cards and I use them as backups to my XQDs.
+I don’t know why, but in my mind it’s a way to keep it safe… if one of my cards suddenly stops working, at least I will not lose all the images from the day, since shooting on a 32GB forces me to keep changing them often.

 There you have it friends.
 I hope this helps!